nhannh1526/Data-Scientist-Blog-Post/README.md

 ## Installation <a name="installation"></a>

-You have install all libraries in the requirements.txt in your Python 3._ Virtual Environment.
+You have to install all libraries in the requirements.txt in your Python 3._ Virtual Environment.
 The code should run with no issues using Python versions 3._.

 ## Project Motivation<a name="motivation"></a>